LI’s equestrian centers, stables and riding schools

 EAST END STABLES, Oakview Highway, East Hampton, 631-324-9568, eastendstables.moonfruit.com Features 45 horses, indoor arena, boarding, summer camp.
 Fee Private lessons, English, jumper, hunter and equitation, $115 an hour, $85 half-hour; $100 an hour for 2 people; group $85 semiprivate; minimum age 3.

-GOOD SHEPHERD FARM, German Boulevard, Yaphank, 631-924-4670, goodshepherdfarm.org Features 8 horses, cross-country course, boarding, summer programs, horse shows, lessons.
-Interscholastic Equestrian Association teams.
+GOOD SHEPHERD FARM, German Boulevard, Yaphank, 631-924-4670, goodshepherdfarm.org Features 8 horses, cross country course, boarding, summer programs, horse shows, lessons.
 Fee Private lessons (English, hunter, jumper, equitation and combined training) $90 an hour, $50 half-hour; group rate $40 an hour; minimum age 5.

 GREAT STRIDES LONG ISLAND, 41 Coram Swezeytown Rd., Middle Island, greatstridesli.org, 631-786-9708 Features Private and semiprivate lessons for English and Western.
 Weeklong summer programs and other specialty group programs.
 Veterans’ program.
 Certified therapeutic riding instructors.
 Heated indoor arena, 3 outdoor rings.
 Fee Call.

-GREENLAWN EQUESTRIAN CENTER, 29 Wood Ave., Greenlawn, greenlawnequestrian.com, 631-456-1700 Features Private and advanced group riding lessons for all ages, 15 horses, horsemanship classes, summer and vacation camps, parties.
-Fee Private lesson $60 per half-hour or $220 for package of 4; pony rides $20 each; birthday party package $595 for 2 hours.
+GREENLAWN EQUESTRIAN CENTER, 29 Wood Ave., Greenlawn, greenlawnequestrian.com, 631-456-1700 Features Private and advanced riding lessons for all ages, 15 horses, horsemanship classes, summer camps, parties.
+Fee Private lesson $60 per half-hour or $220 for package of 4; pony rides $30 each; birthday party package $595 for 2 hours.

-HIDDEN POND STABLES, 197 North St., Manorville, 631-369-8325, hiddenpondstableli.com Features 35-acre complete equine facility, 25 paddocks, 2 lighted arenas, 2 hunt courses, a cross-country course, ½-mile exercise track, 4 indoor wash stalls with hot water; 2 round pens and summer pony camp for children, pony rides, lessons for beginners to expert, birthday parties.
+HIDDEN POND STABLES, 197 North St., Manorville, 631-369-8325, hiddenpondstableli.com Features 35-acre complete equine facility, 25 paddocks, 2 lighted arenas, 2 hunt courses, a cross country course, ½-mile exercise track, 4 indoor wash stalls with hot water; 2 round pens and summer pony camp for children, pony rides, lessons for beginners to expert, birthday parties.
 Fee Call.

-ISLAND HILLS STABLE, 26 Rocky Point-Yaphank Rd., Middle Island, islandhillsstable.com, 631-924-4046 Features Lessons, boarding, pony camp, birthday parties; horse safety and horse care classes for new riders; indoor and outdoor facilities; U.S. Equestrian Federation-rated horse show series in the spring; indoor arena and 3 outdoor, lighted riding rings; grandstand area; lounge.
+ISLAND HILLS STABLE, 26 Rocky Point Rd., Middle Island, islandhillsstable.com, 631-924-4046 Features Lessons, boarding, pony camp, birthday parties; horse safety and horse care classes for new riders; indoor and outdoor facilities; U.S. Equestrian Federation-rated horse show series in the spring; indoor arena and 3 outdoor, lighted riding rings; grandstand area; lounge.
 Fee Private, semiprivate and group lessons; 30- and 60-minutes sessions; classes available 9 a.m.-8:30 p.m. daily, rain or shine, call for details.
 ISLIP HORSEMEN’S ASSOCIATION MOUNTED DRILL TEAM THE SPIRIT OF LONG ISLAND, East Islip, isliphorsemensassociation.com, 631-581-0410 Features Coed riding group performs precision riding to patriotic music, all ages welcome, must have own mount, membership fee includes uniform, all riding disciplines, performs at parades, fairs, competitions, demonstrations at schools, charity events, Belmont and Saratoga racetracks, veterans hospitals, multiple-year winner at the Northeast drill team competition at the Horse Park in New Jersey.
-Fee Call for membership fees.
+Fee Call.

 JUMPER’S CREEK FARM, 33 Lloyd Harbor Rd., Lloyd Harbor, 631-487-2269, jumperscreekfarm.com Features Full-service hunter-jumper riding and show facility within the Lloyd Harbor Equestrian Center.
-Offers education to riders of all ages and abilities, indoor, pony and dressage rings.
+Offers education to riders of all ages and abilities, indoor/outdoor, pony and dressage rings.
 Fee Call for details.

 KNOLL FARM RIDING SCHOOL, 849 Suffolk Ave., Brentwood, 631-435-1880, knollfarm.com Features Easy access along LIRR routes.
-17 acres, 15 school horses, 60 boarder accommodations, full board services, training lesson package, heated tack rooms, heated lounge, 20,000-square-foot indoor arena, 3 outdoor rings, 1 jumping ring, open fields, hunter-jumper, equitation, advanced dressage, beginners welcome.
+17 acres, 15 school horses, 50 boarder accommodations, full board services, training lesson package, heated tack rooms, 20,000-square-foot indoor arena, 3 outdoor rings, 2 jumping rings, 1 flat ring, open fields, hunter-jumper, equitation, advanced dressage, beginners welcome.
 Fee Call.

-LLOYD HARBOR EQUESTRIAN CENTER, 33 Lloyd Harbor Rd., Caumsett State Historic Park, Lloyd Harbor, 631-427-6105 Features Indoor/dressage arenas, cross-country, hunt courses and jumping rings, educational clinics, miles of trails, horse shows, polo field, boarding, lessons and leasing.
+LLOYD HARBOR EQUESTRIAN CENTER, 33 Lloyd Harbor Rd., Caumsett State Historic Park, Lloyd Harbor, 631-427-6105 Features Indoor/dressage arenas, cross country, hunt courses and jumping rings, clinics, miles of trails, horse shows, polo field, boarding and leasing.
 Private and semiprivate lessons (English, equitation, dressage, jumper, hunt and show preparation).
 Fee Call.

-MINIERI’S PARKVIEW RIDING CENTER, 989 Connet-quot Ave., Central Islip, 631-581-9477, parkviewridingcenter.com Features 25 horses, indoor arena, lighted ring, summer camp, pony rides, trail rides.
+MINIERI’S PARKVIEW RIDING CENTER, 989 Connetquot Ave., Central Islip, 631-581-9477, parkviewridingcenter.com Features 25 horses, indoor arena, lighted ring, summer camp, pony rides, trail rides.
 Fee Private lessons (English, hunter and basic dressage) $80 an hour; $60 half-hour; semiprivate (3 people) $60 an hour; group (4 or more) $50 an hour; minimum age 5, $50 trail rides.

 OLDE TOWNE EQUESTRIAN CENTER, 471 Boyle Rd., Selden, oldetowneequestriancenter.com, 631-513-0261 Features 35 horses, lighted ring, summer camp, grass hunt course, 2 sand rings.
 Fee Private lessons, (English, hunter, jumper and equitation) $75 an hour, $60 half-hour; semiprivate $60; group $50; minimum age 2.